LeanKit-Labs/metronic/README.md

 // when you want a key composed for you var timer = metrics.timer( [ var1, var2, var3 ] );

+// when inheriting a namespace from another key var timer = metrics.timer( 'child', 'parent' ); // key will be 'parent.child'

 // creates a time measurement since the timer was started timer.record();